What is the Christian Life Program (CLP)?

 What happens after the Christian Life Program?

 The household meeting is held in the homes of the group members on a rotation basis.
 A typical meeting would involve some time for prayers, a time for sharing or discussion, and finally, some time for fellowship.
-It would normally last about 2.5 hours.
 After the CLP, those who finish are invited to join Couples for Christ.
 When they do, they are made part of a small cell group called a household.
 The household is composed of 5 to 7 couples who meet weekly for mutual support and encouragement in the Christian life under the direction of a household leader.